eusonlito/laravel-Packer/README.md

 Also, you can resize/crop images to adapt thumbnails into your layouts.

+If you want a Laravel >= 4.3 compatible version, please use `master` branch.

 ## Installation

 Begin by installing this package through Composer.